JuliaPackaging/Requires.jl/README.md

 load automatically when a another package is loaded, so that explicit dependencies (and long load times) can be avoided.

-This code has powered Juno since forever, so it should be pretty reliable.
-Note that the package itself is brand new and may have small issues, however.

 Usage is as simple as

 ```julia